Keyboard shortcuts

 To get there, however, we will need to redesign our inner data abstractions a bit with respect to what we used to have on the CPU side.
 Indeed, back in the CPU course, we used to have the following separation of concerns in our code:

-• One struct called UV would represent a pair of tables of identical size and related contents, one representing the chemical concentration of species U and one representing the chemincal concentration of species V.
+• One struct called UV would represent a pair of tables of identical size and related contents, one representing the chemical concentration of species U and one representing the chemical concentration of species V.

 • Another struct called Concentrations would represent a pair of UV structs and implement the double buffering logic for alternatively using one of these UV structs to store inputs, and the other to store outputs.